ballerina-platform/ballerina-dev-website/learn/guides/test-ballerina-code/configure-tests.md

 ---
 layout: ballerina-testing-code-left-nav-pages-swanlake
-title: Configuring tests
+title: Configure tests
 description: Learn how to configure Ballerina tests.
 keywords: ballerina, programming language, testing, test setup
-permalink: /learn/testing-ballerina-code/configuring-tests/
+permalink: /learn/test-ballerina-code/configure-tests/
-active: configuring-tests
+active: configure-tests
 intro: The Ballerina Test framework has configurations at various levels to streamline the testing process and ensure that the tests are written with a comprehensible structure.
 redirect_from:
 - /learn/testing-ballerina-code/